5 Great Proposal Ideas This Valentine’s Day

 The best proposals always include an element of surprise.
 Think up a romantic treasure hunt that incorporates places, restaurants and events that are meaningful to your relationship and lead her there with a series of cryptic clues.
 Perhaps you could take the hunt via a nail salon and hair dressers with instructions for treatments, so she looks her best when you finally pop the question (and she feels her most confident in that all-important picture!)

-No matter how you plan to propose to the one you love, the Rare Pink experts are here to help with your ring design.
-Design your bespoke ring before 30 January to receive it in time for Valentine’s Day.
+No matter how you plan to propose to the one you love, the Taylor & Hart experts are here to help with your ring design.
+Design your bespoke ring ready for the perfect proposal, on Valentine’s Day or any other day of the year.